SUNYCosmo/compphysics-course/phy315notes/docs/ch1_intro.md

 ## Documentation

 The code you write will likely be read by other people that may include friends, collegues, professors, customors and users.
 Therefore, good documentation of code is very important and perhaps even more so for large projects.
+Large projects typically also follow a certain style guide so that the code and documentation written by numerous contributors have consistent style.

+For example, there is [PEP 8 Style Guide for Python Code](https://peps.python.org/pep-0008/) and [PEP 257 Docstring Conventions](https://peps.python.org/pep-0257/) that are generally followed.

+Another popular style guide for python is the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).

+In this course, we will not be worrying about strictly following a style guide, but it is good to know that these exist and that you can make use of one if necessary.